The Risks of Dabbing Cannabis: Shatter, Wax, Dab Drug

 For users who become addicted to dabbing or concentrates, quitting can cause negative withdrawal symptoms that aren’t fatal, but they can be uncomfortable and make quitting more difficult.

-The types of withdrawal symptoms felt by a Shatter user will differ, depending on the amount and duration of their use.
-THC in marijuana, and in more concentrated forms like Shatter, alters the brain’s chemistry by affecting the endocannabinoid system.
+The types of dab, shatter, or wax withdrawal symptoms will vary for each person, depending on the amount and duration of their use.
+THC in marijuana, and in more concentrated forms like shatter, alters the brain’s chemistry by affecting the endocannabinoid system.

 7 of the main withdrawal symptoms from dabbing include: